zeehoe/advance_web_react_nodejs_boilerplate/README.md

 # Getting Started with Create React App

-This project is a simple login and register chat application using MongoDB.
+This project is a advance basic setup, consiting of login and register page web application using MongoDB.

 It is aimed to show the integration of node js backend and react frontend.

 ## Library used - SERVER